AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/view-and-manage-in-app-notifications.md

 1. Click the numbered icon ![](assets/notifications-icon-jewel.jpg) in the upper-right corner of Workfront to open your list of notifications.
 1. Do one of the following:

    * Click the blue dot in the upper-left corner of the notification.
    * If the notification is for a work item (rather than for an announcement), click the notification to go to the item.
    * If the notification is for an announcement, click the notification to open the **Announcements** page.
-  * All Notifications
-  * Notifications
-  * Mark all as seen
+   * Click **All Notifications** in the lower-right corner of the list of notifications to display the **Notifications** page, then click **Mark all as seen** in the upper-right corner of Workfront.

 ### **View acknowledged notifications**

 To view notifications that you have already acknowledged:

 1. Click the numbered icon ![](assets/notifications-icon-jewel.jpg) in the upper-right corner of Workfront to open your list of notifications.
-1. All Notifications
+1. Click **All Notifications** in the lower-right corner of your list of notifications.
 1. On the **Notifications** page that appears, scroll down to view your past notifications.
 1. (Optional) To bring an acknowledged notification back to your list of notifications, click the blue circle next to the notification.